Co-ownership Regulation

 Tenant

-A copy of the co-ownership settlement is given to the tenant.
+A copy of the co-ownership rules is return to tenant.

-In case of loss of the co-ownership settlement, it is possible to obtain a copy from the lessor.
+In case of loss of the co-ownership settlement, it is possible to obtain a copy from the landlord.

 Condominium by-law registered in 1956 or later